IBM/db2sock-ibmi/ILE-PROC/README.md

        end-pr;
 ```

-Note: SRVPGM interface 'by value' QZRUCLSP limits to only bin(4) for pass by value 8 arguments/parameters.
-This toolkit will take most other non-floating point sizes for pass by value 8 arguments/parameters (length 1-16).

 ## warning (by value zoned)

 Passing 'by value' zoned may not work (4s2, 12s2, etc.).
 That is, most other types 'by value' seem to work fine, but zone 'by value' has issues.
-I recomend stay away from 'by value' zone until the problem can be understood.
+I recommend stay away from 'by value' zone until the problem can be understood.

 ## unconventional toolkit (ILE-PROC-USER)